ank247/BlockChain/README.md

     6. The new blockchain must not be passing by all the nodes again.
 The nodes not getting the chain raise request for the chain.

+5. Incentive:
+6. Reclaiming Disk Spaces:
+7. Simplified Payment Verification:
+8. Combining and Splitting Values:
+9. Privacy:
+10.Calculation:

+# Ideation:
+1. Gold Miners(sooner PoW generator): Paid with incentives from needing nodes for transaction.
+Each nodes paid for less than or equal to ether transacted valued product with Gold Miners with extra bonus.
+The minter will be having high CPU-power node to earn more gold coin.

+2.